mmiranda222/.statsuite/content/install-source-code/windows-stat-core-services.md

 6. [Deploy the Disseminate NSI web service](#6-deploy-the-disseminate-nsi-web-service-in-port-80)

 ## 1 Download the source code

+In this section we'll download the source code for the databases and for each of the applications.

+### A word on versions

+The versions of the source code we download here need to work together.
+This means that we need to download compatible versions of all the various components, which is why none of the clone statements refer to branches such as "master" or "develop", but instead refer to tags we know to be compatible.

   1 .
 Open Git Bash with **admin rights** from the windows start menu

   2 .
 Create a new folder *C:/git* to store the source code